govau/style-manual/content/accessibility-inclusivity/structure-content/body.md

-# Structure your content
+# Structure content

 <p class="componentheader__body abstract">
-Structure content to make it easy for all users to find what they need.
+Learn how to make it easy for all users to find what they need.
 </p>

 <nav class="au-inpage-nav-links">